The Birth of Jesus

 The exact date of Jesus’ birth in unclear.
 But we do know when Herod the Great died and this is a good indicator.
 In Josephus’ Antiquities, the birth of Jesus happened less than a year before the death of Herod the Great.
 And based on a lunar eclipse that Josephus noted around the time of Herod’s death, this would be around 4BC.
 Matthew also states in his Gospel that Jesus was born in Herod’s reign (Matthew 2:1).

-We must give credence to Jophesus.
-Since his records appear to be
+We must give credence to Josephus.
+Since his records appear to be accurate when cross checked against his contempories.

 We know from church records in the second century, when Christianity was growing very strong, it was widely believed that Jesus was born in Bethlehem of Judea ( as distinct from Bethlehem of Galilee further north).
 Luke’s Gospel, written in Greek, is the only Gospel that tells the Christmas story, no room at the inn, etc. Its not mentioned in any of the other Gospels.
 But was Luke influenced by Micah’s prophecy when states that the saviour would be born in Bethlehem, near where David was from and where David’s heir was expected to be born (Micah 5) ?